teiid/salesforce/README.md

 Save and close the file.
 Restart the server and start using the new translator and resource-adapter combination

+## Example
-for example a Dynamic VDB will look like
+A Dynamic VDB will look like

 sf-vdb.xml
 ```